FINANCIAL AID POLICIES HANDBOOK

 Home School Tuition Policy

-Students who began their matriculation at Colorado College after July 1, 2015 (first year students, winter start students, transfer students) will continue to pay the same Colorado College tuition when studying off-campus for a semester or a year, instead of paying the actual tuition cost assessed by the program or university abroad.
+Students who began their matriculation at Colorado College after July 1, 2015 (first year students, winter start students, transfer students) will continue to pay the same Colorado College tuition when studying off-campus for a semester or a year on an approved program, instead of paying the actual tuition cost assessed by the program or university abroad.
 This tuition structure is designed to make off-campus study available to all our undergraduates and is similar to the policy of many selective liberal arts colleges.

 Under the Home School Tuition Policy, students will pay the same tuition cost for the semester, whether studying at Colorado College or off-campus.
 The program fee (sometimes called room & board) of the program they choose will be assessed to their CC student account instead of Colorado College room and board.
 Off-campus study program fees vary by program and may include room and board, field trips, entry fees, etc. Check with your program for details about this.